-The Flivver is a 10-passenger bus that serves Forest Hills proper and is available for use by Senior Citizens and those with disabilities to take them to the store, beauty salon, doctor’s appointments and other Forest Hills locations.
+The Flivver is a 13-passenger bus that serves Forest Hills proper and is available for use by Senior Citizens and those with special needs to take them to the store, beauty salon, doctor’s appointments and other Forest Hills locations.
 It runs Monday through Friday, 9:30 AM – 3:30 PM, and on Sunday mornings for Church services.
 During operating hours, riders may call the Flivver driver at 412-519-3955 to schedule a pick up.
 It is sponsored by Forest Hills Community Service, a non profit organization, which may be contacted via the borough office at 412-351-7330.
 The Flivver is staffed by volunteers (drivers must be 25 years of age or older with a current driver’s license) and new drivers are always needed.
-The Flivver service relies on contributions to offset costs (send contributions in care of Forest Hills Community Service, 2071 Ardmore Blvd., Pittsburgh, PA 15221)
+The Flivver service relies on contributions to offset costs (send contributions in care of Forest Hills Community Service, 2067 Ardmore Boulevard, Pittsburgh, PA 15221).

 The Pittsburgh area is served by several cab companies, with Yellow Cab (412-321-8100) and Peoples Cab (412-441-3200) the two largest.
 Others can be found in the Pittsburgh area as well.
 Call for service is available 24/7 and is the preferred way to hail a cab.
 If in Pittsburgh or at the airport, you may also find an available cab at a taxi stand.